PrefectHQ/prefect/docs/concepts/schedules.md

 Prefect supports three different types of schedules that cover a wide range of use cases and offer a large degree of customization:

-- The `IntervalSchedule` is appropriate for simple programmatic use cases
+- The `IntervalSchedule` is best suited for deployments that need to run at some consistent cadence that isn't related to absolute time
-- THe `RRulesSchedule` is appropriate for complex recurrance and calendar-based logic
+- The `RRuleSchedule` is best suited for deployments that rely on calendar logic for simple recurrance, irregular intervals, exclusions or day-of-month adjustments
-- The `CronSchedule` is appropriate for users that love cron
+- The `CronSchedule` is most appropriate for users who are already familiar with `cron` from use in other systems
 ### IntervalSchedule

 (For more detail, please see the [`IntervalSchedule` API reference][prefect.orion.schemas.schedules.intervalschedule].)